ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 }
 ```

-Things may work well in your tests, and might even work well in production for a while, but sooner or later you're going to lose track of money and have some confused and angry customers.
+Things may work well in your tests, and might even work well in production for a while,
+but sooner or later you're going to lose track of money and have some confused and angry customers.

+Do you see why?
 This brings us to our first synchronization problem to solve, Data Races!

 ### Data races

-__Most__ programming languages are imperative with mutable data structures **\[citation needed\]**.
+__Most__ programming languages are imperative with mutable data structures **\[citation needed\]**,
-Mutable data necessarily brings along data-races.
+so passing tpointers to multiple threads leads to shared mutable data, and shared mutable data necessarily causes data races.

-A data race is any time two threads access the same memory location concurrently and non-deterministically, when at least one of the accesses is a write.
+A data race occurs any time two threads access the same memory location concurrently and non-deterministically when at least one of the accesses is a write.

 We're passing accounts by reference here, so multiple threads have access to modify the same account.
 With multiple transfer go-routines are running on the same account, each could be paused by the scheduler at nearly any point during its execution.